BilalRafiq1975/Computer-On-Wheels/README.md

 - **🔍 Obstacle Detection**: Uses sensors to detect obstacles in the environment.
 - **🚧 Obstacle Avoidance**: Implements algorithms to navigate around obstacles.
 - **🖥️ Simulation**: Utilizes the CARLA simulator for realistic testing environments.
+- **🔴 Detecting Traffic Lights**: Utilizes a monocular camera to identify traffic light colors (red, yellow, green) and their states.
+- **📸 Image Processing**: Applies computer vision techniques using OpenCV for effective recognition.
+- **🚦 Decision Making**: Integrates with the planning module to make decisions based on the detected traffic light states, ensuring compliance with traffic rules.
 ## System Architecture
 The system is divided into several modules: